Teaching Observations by University Assessors

 Formative Teaching Observations

-In addition to formal teaching observations, both the Academic Practice Taught Course and Associate Teaching Programme (ATP) provide opportunities for formative observations earlier in the course.
-These observations are conducted by the Probation Adviser or their nominee (Academic Practice Taught Course), or the Associate Adviser (ATP), and are primarily developmental in nature.
+In addition to formal teaching observations, both the Academic Professional Apprenticeship and Associate Teaching Programme (ATP) provide opportunities for formative observations earlier in the courses.
+These observations are normally conducted by the Probation Adviser or their nominee (for the Academic Professional Apprenticeship), or the Associate Adviser (ATP), and are primarily developmental in nature.

-These observations also use the standard University Teaching Observation Report Form above.
+These observations use a revised version of the standard Report Form available below:

 Additional support in practical teaching